 - Legal transcription

-- Social Security files
+- Social security files

 - Veterans Affairs

-- Legal Clients
+- Legal clients

-Other Typing Job Opportunities
+Other Online Typing Jobs

-General Transcription Jobs
+12. General Transcription Jobs

 Closed captioning is the perfect work from home data entry job for those who enjoy listening to others speak and watching videos!
 Some reputable closed captioning companies that are now hiring are: